-MicroArt: Mineral-based pigment colors are customized for each client to achieve the flawless look.
+MicroArt: Mineral-based pigment colors are customized for each client to achieve a flawless look.
 Colors do not change over time and will gradually fade away if the client prefers, or can be refreshed and updated to the client’s desires with a simple MicroArt touch-up procedure.

 Permanent Makeup inks: Can be toxic and result in allergic reactions.
-The colors are unnatural and change over time into green, orange or blue.
+The colors are unnatural and change over time into green, orange, or blue.
 Usually, on the eyeliner, black inks change to blue or green.
 Over time, as the skin ages, people end up with a thick blue line that stretches and separates from the lash line as the delicate skin around the eyes age.